kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/network_interface.md

 page_title: "kakaocloud_network_interface Data Source - kakaocloud"
 subcategory: ""
 description: |-
-  The kakaocloud_network_interface data source retrieves detailed information about a specific Network Interface in KakaoCloud.
-  It provides attributes such as private and public IP addresses, MAC address, associated security groups, allowed address pairs, and VPC/subnet information.
+  The kakaocloud_network_interface data source retrieves detailed information about a specific Network Interface in KakaoCloud.It provides attributes such as private and public IP addresses, MAC address, associated security groups, allowed address pairs, and VPC/subnet information.
   Use this data source when you need to:
   Reference an existing network interface in your Terraform configuration.Access networking details such as IPs, security groups, or VPC/subnet mappings without hardcoding values.Ensure dependent resources (e.g., instances, load balancers) are correctly attached to the intended network interface.
 ---

 # kakaocloud_network_interface (Data Source)

 The `kakaocloud_network_interface` data source retrieves detailed information about a specific Network Interface in KakaoCloud.
 It provides attributes such as private and public IP addresses, MAC address, associated security groups, allowed address pairs, and VPC/subnet information.

 Use this data source when you need to:
 - Reference an existing network interface in your Terraform configuration.
 - Access networking details such as IPs, security groups, or VPC/subnet mappings without hardcoding values.
 - Ensure dependent resources (e.g., instances, load balancers) are correctly attached to the intended network interface.

 ## Example Usage